 Two cottages in Bath – now joined

-In the Daily Telegraph’s awards, the Best for Remodelling / Extension Award went to Andrew and Lucy Thompson for a project that brought together – literally – two cottages in the south-western city of Bath.
+In the Daily Telegraph’s awards, the Best for Remodelling / Extension Award went to Andrew and Lucy Thompson.
+A project that brought together – literally – two cottages in the south-western city of Bath.
 The completed, remodelled build features a glazed spine offering a visible contrast between a traditional cottage and the more recent extension.